slonigiraf/whitepaper/slonigiraf/ENG.md

 *Table 1.
 Target audience (7-21 years old people).
 The value of 7-21 strata percent for rest world was calculated as an average for countries from the list above.*

-### $A$ - a student starting capital

-Our educational approach forces a tutee  to pay their tutor for skill-teaching and the issuance of a diploma, and requires the tutor to be responsible for the issued diploma by providing reimbursement when a tutee  forgets the skill certified by the diploma.
-To make this happen we need to assure that students have enough money for such economic interaction.
-Let's denote how much money each student should have at the beginning of such approach implementation as $A$.

 ### Work force price

 To discuss a work force price of mentors and experts we should remember that a student that understood how to be a mentor can potentially go to a educational market out of the school or university and get money for helping other students then his peers.
 Thus we can approximate the wage of a mentor with the lowest wage of teacher in the country that he lives.